VeryGoodDog/ServaMap/Server/readme.md

 3. hosts the web viewer application.

 Each connected client sends the server the shards it produces.
-To track chunks, a DB stores which chunk shards it has, and when they were generated.
+To track chunks a DB stores which chunk shards it has, and a hash of the texture.

 After that, the server combines them.